 The restaurant offers small gazpacho soup, Malaga style fried little fishes and dessert cake with a tip of rum.

-The Parador’s outdoor swimming pool is due to open from May 2016 until October 2016.
+The Parador’s outdoor swimming pool is due to open from May 2017 until mid-October 2017.

 Please note the opening and closing dates will depend on the weather and availability of lifeguards.